Join the national celebration of international education & exchange.

 “The Dialogue” is a 68 minute documentary that follows four American and four Chinese university students as they travel together through Hong Kong and Southwest China.
 Together the students explore each others’ backgrounds and learn cross-cultural communication skills.
 Their shared travel adventures, the emotion of culture shock, honest confrontations and discoveries about each other become doorways to deepen their understanding of the world, of themselves and of styles of communication that are able to bridge cultural differences.
 Film screening and discussion with Drs.
 Bridget Yaden and Paul Manfredi.

 November 15 | 12:00pm – 1:00pm | Language Resource Center – Hong Hall

 Participants will learn the process for becoming a certificated world language teacher (K-12) as well as explore the benefits of teaching.
 There is a huge shortage of language teachers – come and explore why this might be the profession for you!
 Open to anyone who has ever considered language teaching as a profession.

 November 15 | 6:30m – 7:30pm | AUC 201

-Global Ambassadors from the Wang Center for Global Education will present the ins-and-outs of how to study away.
+Global Ambassadors from the Wang Center for Global and Community Engaged Education will present the ins-and-outs of how to study away.
 Come learn about programs offered during J-Term, spring break, summer, semester, and the full-year, which take place all around the world!